Monuriki: Flora and fauna

 The forests in smaller, offshore, islands are tropical and subtropical dry broadleaf forests, which are highly vulnerable to being burnt, as well as being vulnerable to deforestation; overgrazing and exotic species can also quickly alter natural communities.
 Restoration of the forests is possible but challenging, particularly if degradation has been intense and persistent.
 Degrading dry broadleaf forests often leave thorny shrublands, thickets, or dry grasslands in their place.
 Tropical dry forests include both deciduous and semi-deciduous forests.
 A recent work by Howard Nelson suggests that areas which were formerly classified as evergreen forest also fit the criteria for dry forests.

 In phytosociology, description of forest associations was physiognomically based.
 Many of his forest associations overlap modern ideas of dry and moist forests.

 The climate in Fiji is tropical marine and is consistently warm for the majority of the year, with extreme weather being a rarity.
-The warm season is from November till April, and the cooler season May to October.
+The warm season is from November until April, and the cooler season May to October.
 Temperatures in the cool season average 22 C.

 The level of rainfall varies, although the warmer season experiences heavier rainfall, especially inland.
 Winds are moderate, though cyclones occur about once a year, or between ten and twelve times a decade.

 The island group of Monuriki is a number of tiny rocky islets in rocky basalt and with several rocky islets, consisting broken cliffs and hills, coasts and corals and a few golden sand coves, surrounded by a coral reef and lagoon, and its white sand beaches.

 The group of islets has a drier climate and different habitat from the rain forests that cover most of the Fiji islands.
 Although not as rich as the rainforest, the plant life of the coast is quite varied, including a number of endemic species.
 The coast is traditionally home to a number of endangered animals, including terrestrial and marine birds.
 See List of birds of Fiji.
 Dry forests are always vulnerable to forest fires, and human intervention.
 The original vegetation of the coast has been cleared for farming, particularly cattle ranching.
 There are remains of a coconut plantation.
 Only two percent of natural dry forest remaining, and it is located in isolated patches, none of which are in protected areas.
 Dry forests are elected for urban areas, farms and farming communities all along the coast.